spang-lab/FastqPuri/README_trimFilter.md

    that is why most of the times it might be not worth it to create the index file and then read it for every sample.
 Nevertheless, both options are provided.
-- **SA**: this method is designed for sequences of medium size (several hundreds of MB).
-An index file has to be precomputed in a previous step, using `makeSA`, so that we do not have to compute it for every sample.
-The following option has to be passed:
-   - `--idx <INDEX_FILE>:<score>:<lmer_len>`
-  indicating the index file name, the score threshold and the length of the Lmers.
-A suffix array is constructed using an analogous strategy to that of `STAR` (see more details in `README_makeSA.md`), and then a binary search for exact matches is performed with the help of a predix index of `m` bases, so that we do not have to jump so much within a binary search.
-The complexity of a search is: `O(log(Lgenome)*2*L)`, where L is the read length. **WORK IN PROGRESS**
 - **BLOOM**: this method is designed for large sequences up to 4GB.
 An index is precomputed, using `makeBloom`, so that it is computed only once for all samples.
 The index file name and the threshold score have